🌱

 Carry out your proposed task.

-- During this period, you may communicate with the team for advice and reviews.
+• During this period, you can communicate with the team for advice and reviews.

 7. Submit a task report